hdorgeval/puppeteer-core-controller/README.md

 - show a cursor that is bound to the current mouse position.
 This method should be called before navigateTo(url).

 ![demo withCursor](demos/withCursor.gif)

 ---

+### recordPageErrors()

+- track and record page errors.
+Should be called after `initWith`.
+- use `getPageErrors()` helper method on the controller to access errors that have occurred.
+- use `clearPageErrors()` helper method on the controller to clear all past errors.

+---